rust-lang/book/src/ch10-01-syntax.md

 }
 ```

+We can use the same process to refactor duplicated specific code into code that
-It's the same process: if we had these two functions:
+uses generics.
+If we had these two functions:

 ```text
 fn takes_integer(argument: i32) {       fn takes_float(argument: f64) {